Advanced Positioning by HERE

 To start using HERE Positioning in your iOS applications, perform the following steps:

-- Find the Capabilities tab in the Xcode project settings and enable Background Modes for Location Updates and Uses Bluetooth LE accessories
+- Find Capabilities tab in the Xcode project settings and enable Background Modes for Location Updates and Uses Bluetooth LE accessories.

 - Declare Private Data Access and App Transport Security exceptions by updating